 However, creating a backup for protected Apple Music songs can be challenging as the songs are encrypted and can only be played on authorized devices.
 To back up your Apple Music collection, you will need the help of a third-party tool such as AudFree Auditior, a powerful Apple Music converter.

-Apart from converting Apple Music, the app can also help you download and convert Audible audiobook and iTunes M4P to MP3, FLAC, and AAC formats for offline playback.
+Apart from converting Apple Music, the app can also help you download and convert Audible audiobooks and iTunes M4P to MP3, FLAC, and AAC formats for offline playback.
 And it preserves the original audio quality of the songs and offers lossless conversion at 30X faster speed.

 - Step 1Launch & Register AudFree Auditior